bongiozzo/musica_mustdie/output/band_naglfar.md

 # Naglfar

-Дискография
+## Дискография

-"Vittra" 1995, Black Metal
+### "Vittra" 1995, Black Metal

+1. As The Twilight Gave Birth To The Night
+2. Enslave The Astral Fortress
+3. Through The Midnight Spheres
+4. The Eclipse Of Infernal Storms
+5. Emerging From Her Weepings
+6. Failing Wings
+7. Vittra
+8. Sunless Dawn
+9. Exalted Above Thrones

+All Songs Written By NAGLFAR.
+Engineered By Peter Tagtgren.
+Recorded At Abyss Studio.

+Jens Ryden - Vocals
+Morgan Hansson - Guitar
+Kristoffer Olivius - Bass
+Andreas Nilsson - Guitar

+(P)&(C) 1995 WRONG AGAIN Records

-"When Autumn Stormes Come (Vinyl EP)" 1997, Black Metal "Diabolical" 1998, Black Metal
+### "When Autumn Stormes Come (Vinyl EP)" 1997, Black Metal

+01. When Autumn Stormes Come
+02. The Brimstone Gate

+### "Diabolical" 1998, Black Metal

+01. Horncrowned Majesty [04:59]
+02. Embracing the Apocalypse [05:29]
+03. 12'th Rising [04:04]
+04. Into the Cold Voids of Eternity [06:25]
+05. The Brimstone Gate [04:42]
+06. Blades [03:52]
+07. When Autumn Storms Come [04:32]
+08. A Departure In Solitude [01:59]
+09. Diabolical - The Devil's Child [08:52]

-"Diabolical (re-release)" 2003, Black Metal
+### "Diabolical (re-release)" 2003, Black Metal

+01. Horcrowned Majesty
+02. Embracing the Apocalypse
+03. 12th Rising
+04. Into the Cold Voids of Eternity
+05. The Brimstone Gate
+06. Blades
+07. When Autumn Storms Come
+08. A Departure in Solitude
+09. Diabolical - A Devil's Child

-"Pariah" 2005, Black Metal
+### "Pariah" 2005, Black Metal

+01. Proclamation
+02. A Swarm Of Plagues
+03. Spoken Words Of Venom
+04. The Murder Manifesto
+05. Revelations Carved In Flesh
+06. None Shall Be Spared
+07. And The World Shall Be Your Grave
+08. The Perpetual Horrors
+09. Carnal Scorn & Spiritual Malice

-"Harvest" 2007, Black Metal
+### "Harvest" 2007, Black Metal

+1. Into the Black 04:33
+2. Breathe Through Me 03:17
+3. The Mirrors of My Soul 04:58
+4. Odium Generis Humani 05:07
+5. The Darkest Road 04:11
+6. Way of the Rope 05:56
+7. Plutonium Reveries 05:00
+8. Feeding Moloch 05:12
+9. Harvest 07:10

+A limited-edition version of the album containing a bonus DVD featuring four professionally recorded live clips from the Party.San Open Air festival 2006, the video for the track "The Perpetual Horrors" as well as an interview with lead singer Kristoffer Olivius.

+The cover artwork was created by Travis Smith

+Kristoffer "Wrath" Olivius - Vocals
+Andreas Nilsson - Lead Guitar
+Marcus "Vargher" E. Norman - Rhythm Guitar
+Peter Morgan Lie - Bass
+Mattias Grahn - Drums

-"Teras" 2012, Death Metal
+### "Teras" 2012, Death Metal

+T?ras
+Pale Horse
+III: Death Dimension Phantasma
+The Monolith
+An Extension of His Arm and Will
+Bring Out Your Dead
+Come, Perdition
+Invoc(H)ate
+The Dying Flame of Existence

 ## Отношения с другими группами